 This test series contains test methods for the determination of the self-accelerating decomposition temperature (SADT).
-The SADT is defined as the lowest temperature at which self-accelerating decomposition may occur with a substance or mixture in the packaging as used in transport[RG26].
-The SADT is a measure of the combined effect of the ambient temperature, decomposition kinetics, package size and the heat transfer properties of the substance or mixture and its packaging.
+The SADT is defined as the lowest temperature at which self-accelerating decomposition may occur with a substance in the packaging-as used in transport.
+The SADT is a measure of the combined effect of the ambient temperature, decomposition kinetics, package size and the heat transfer properties of the substance and its packaging.
 To assist in interpreting the results, models can be used in which the main resistance to heat flow is:

-- (a) At the boundary i.e. packaging (Semenov model); - (b) Within the substance (Frank-Kamentskii model); or - (c) A combination of these (Thomas model).
+- (a) At the boundary i.e. packaging (Semenov model); - (b) Within the substance (Frank-Kamenetskii model); or - (c) A combination of these (Thomas model).

-The text should be used in conjunction with the temperature control requirements given in Chapter 2.15, sub-section 2.15.2.3 of the GHS and Chapter 2.5, sub-section 2.5.3.4 of the Model Regulations.
+The text should be used in conjunction with the temperature control requirements given in sub-section 2.5.3.4 of the Model Regulations.

 References: N.N.
-Semenov, Z. Physik, 48, 1928, 571.
+Semenov, Z. Physik, 48 , 1928, 571.
 D.A.
-Frank-Kamentskii, Zhur.
+Frank-Kamen e tskii, Zhur.
 Fiz.
-Khim., 13, 1939, 738.
+Khim., 13 , 1939, 738.
 P.H.
 Thomas, Trans.
 Faraday Soc., 54, 1958, 60.

-28.2.1 Test series H comprises tests and criteria concerning the thermal stability of substances and mixtures at transport temperatures [RG27] or concerning the determination of whether a substance or mixture meets the definition of a-self-reactive substances and mixtures.
+28.2.1 Test series H comprises tests and criteria concerning the thermal stability of substances at transport temperatures or concerning the determination of whether a substance meets the definition of a self-reactive substance.